48Club/bsc-snapshots/README.md

 # wget -i $List
 ## checksum verification, optional
 # cat erigon.archive.29612086.tar.zst.part_* | openssl sha256
+## if checksum is not matched, try to check parts one by one
+## you can get checksum of parts from list/erigon_archive.sha256
 cat erigon.archive.29612086.tar.zst.part_* | zstd -cd | tar xf -
 ```